 I hope I convinced you that a trip to Bordeaux can be quite cheap when you have so many incredible free things to do.
 Hope you enjoyed the list!

-Just to remind you that I often update about events and exhibition on my facebook/Instagram accounts so be sure to follow!
+Just to remind you that I often update about events and exhibitions on my facebook/Instagram accounts so be sure to follow!
 Also, join my newsletter where I share a lot of exclusive info about Bordeaux and the region – sign up here.

 Capucins is one of the oldest markets in France and it rightfully carries the title “The belly of Bordeaux”.
 Bordeaux’s market has such an importance in the gastronomic scene of Bordeaux that I always spend at least an hour there on my food tours.